dlang-tour/core/public/content/en/basics/foreach.md

 # Foreach

-D features a `foreach` loop which makes iterating through data less error-prone and easier to read.
+D features a `foreach` loop which allows less error-prone and better readable iterations.

-Given an array `arr` of type `int[]` it is possible to iterate through the elements using this `foreach` loop:
+Given an array `arr` of type `int[]` it is possible to iterate through the elements using a `foreach` loop:

     foreach (int e; arr) {
         writeln(e);
     }

 The first field in the `foreach` definition is the variable name used in the loop iteration.
-Its type can be omitted and is then induced automatically:
+Its type is induced automatically:

     foreach (e; arr) {
         // typoef(e) is int